telent/liminix/doc/new.rst

     nix-build -I liminix-config=./examples/hellonet.nix \
      --arg device "import ./devices/qemu" -A outputs.default

-In this command ``liminix-config`` points to the configuration for the device (services, users, filesystem, secrets) and ``device`` is the file for your hardware device definition.  ``outputs.default`` tells Liminix to build the appropriate  image output appropriate to flash to the hardware device: for the qemu "hardware" it's an alias for ``outputs.vmbuild``, which creates a directory containing a root filesystem image and a kernel.
+In this command ``liminix-config`` points to the desired software configuration (e.g. services, users, filesystem, secrets) and ``device`` describes the hardware (or emulated hardware) to run it on.
+``outputs.default`` tells Liminix that we want the default image output for flashing to the device: for the Qemu "hardware" it's an alias for ``outputs.vmbuild``, which creates a directory containing a root filesystem image and a kernel.

 .. tip:: The first time you run this it may take several hours,
          because it builds all of the dependencies including a full